 Once you identify your stressors, try to identify what is under the stress – what is the root cause?
 Then decide to make a change in your actions or behaviors, or decide to change the way you think about it.

 Relaxation is not easy.
 Being intentional about carving time out for even 5 minutes of deep breathing can prove to be a challenge.
 Start small and take note of how your relaxation techniques affect you.
 Once you have reaped some of what you’ve sown, begin to work in more time or activities to dedicate to this practice.
 Here are a few research founded exercises to help deal with stress management, chronic pain, and better health.

-As a respiratory therapist I have used this technique to lower patient’s blood pressure, heart rate, and breath rate in just minutes.
+As a respiratory therapist, I have used this technique to lower patient’s blood pressure, heart rate, and breath rate in just minutes.
 It is a fantastic tool that I use as a trainer, and also personally in dealing with stress and pain.
-(By allowing more oxygen to get to tense or painful tissues, this breathing technique can ease pain for anyone!)
+(By allowing more oxygen to reach tense or painful tissues, this breathing technique can ease the pain for anyone!)
 If I am having trouble dozing off at night, I can go to these breaths and relax and fall asleep more easily.
 Lastly, I try to get a few of these therapeutic deep breaths in while I am sitting at a red light!

 Relax.
 Use easy listening music to guide you:

 Qigong (pronounced chee-gong):

 An ancient Chinese meditation practice in the tradition of Tai Chi, which combines visualization, breath and posture to restore and maintain a natural state of mind-body vibrancy and balance, regardless of age or health condition.